AzureAaron/aaron-mod/README.md

 Continue reading below for a list of commands the mod offers!

 ## Commands
 Inside of  the configuration you can choose a colour profile!
-There is currently 6 available; Original, Midnight, Earth, Sakura, Cloudy and Halloween.
+There is currently 7 available; Original, Midnight, Earth, Sakura, Cloudy, Halloween and Christmas.
 This setting will change the colours used to display command feedback.

 Vanilla: